PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 The original text that needs translation is the one located after **msgid**, the translated text has to be entered after **msgstr**.

 {% hint style="warning" %}
-Ensure that you always keep the strings between brackets " ", else it will crash RetroBat.
+Ensure that you always keep the strings between brackets " ", else it will crash ProjectArcade.
 {% endhint %}